 One of the best things to do when visiting the city is check out all the incredible museums.
-There are TONS of museums in Brooklyn to check out and today we are going to cover some of the best ones so you can decide which museums to explore and visit on your visit.
+There are TONS of museums in Brooklyn, not to mention tons of famous museums in NYC to check out and today we are going to cover some of the best ones in the borough of Brooklyn so you can decide which museums to explore and visit on your visit.

-From museums in Brooklyn around art, history, to children’s museums and unique museums there are plenty to choose from and something for everyone.
+From museums in Brooklyn around art, history, to children’s museums and unique museums there are plenty to choose from and something for everyone in addition to being home to a great collection of independent art galleries in Brooklyn.

 Best Museums in Brooklyn